Delta1201/Delta1201/README.md

-I am a dedicated IT professional with over 3+ years of testing experience and an Advanced Diploma in Computer Programming and Analysis from Niagara College.
+I am an IT professional with over 3+ years of testing experience and an Advanced Diploma in Computer Programming and Analysis from Niagara College.
 My knack lies in quality assurance.
 Skilled in programming languages, I leverage programming knowledge to bridge gaps between testing and development, working closely with cross-functional Agile teams.
 My recent education has expanded my skills into software development, database management, and network security.
 Hands-on projects in client-server solutions, mobile and Windows apps, and big data security at Niagara College have strengthened my technical foundation.